Harbourfront, Toronto

-Harbourfront is a neighbourhood on the northern shore of Lake Ontario within downtown Toronto, Ontario, Canada.
+Harbourfront is a neighbourhood on the northwestern shore of Lake Ontario in downtown Toronto, Ontario, Canada.
 Part of the Toronto waterfront, Harbourfront extends from Bathurst Street in the west, along Queens Quay, with its ill-defined eastern boundary being either Yonge Street or York Street.
 Its northern boundary is the Gardiner Expressway.
 Much of the district was former water lots filled in during the early 1900s to create a larger harbour district.
-After shipping patterns changed and the use of the Toronto Harbour declined, the area was converted from industrial uses to a mixed-use district that is mostly residential and leisure.
+After shipping patterns changed and frequent use of Toronto Harbour declined, the area was converted from industrial to a mixed-use district that is now predominately residential and leisure.